SamyaDaleh/CL-Toolbox/doc/doc.md

 The conversion of a PCFG to a CFG is nothing else than tossing away all probabilities.

+##### TAG to SRCG

+The converion to an sRCG preserves the string language, but the derivated trees change.
+Tree names in the TAG become nonterminal symbols in the sRCG.
+Nonterminals in the TAG are dismissed.
+The initial tree with start symbol as root becomes the start symbol in the sRCG.
+If there are several trees that qualify for the new start symbol, a new start symbol is introduced and clauses of the form `S1(X) -> S(X)` are added for each initial tree where is name is S.
+For each tree at least one clause is added, maybe more dependending on how many and what adjunctions are possible in the tree and how many substitutions.
+Terminal symbols are simply included in the lhs of a clause in the same order as they appear in the tree.
+A substitution node can be seen as unknown material that will be provided by another tree.
+At this position a variable is included with a corresponding predicate on the rhs where the nonterminal is the tree name that can be substituted here and the same variable in the argument.
+One clause like this is added for every possible tree that can be substituted here.
+Similarly an adjunction can be seen as two points where unknown material from another tree will be included, one left of the span below, one right of it.
+The first variable is added to the lhs and the first half of the predicate is pushed on a stack, afterwards whatever is in the span is handled first.
+When a node is reached that is no child of the adjunction node, a second variable is added to the lhs which is also used to complete the predicate that was pushed onto the stack.
+If adjunction is obligatory, only the clause with those variables is created.
+If adjunction is disallowed, no variables are added.
+If adjunction is optional, both a clause with and one without variables are created to cover both possibilities.
+If a foot node is encountered, hence the parts left and right of it will not be consecutive to each other, a comma is added to the lhs to handle the part right of the foot node in a new predicate.
+If a tree has neither substitution nodes nor is any adjunction possible, no rhs predicates are created hence it becomes an epsilon production.

+Example: Consider a TAG with the following trees: `α: (S a (A b c) D)`, `β: (A a A* a)`, `ɣ: (D d)` In α in node A is an adjunction possible, hence there might or might not be other material before b and after c.
+In D a substitution is oligatory.
+In β in the root also an adjunction is possible.
+From this TAG the following clauses of an sRCG are generated: `α(a b c X3) -> γ(X3)`, `α(a X1 b c X2 X3) -> β(X1,X2) γ(X3)`, `β(a,a) -> ε`, `β(X1 a,a X2) -> β(X1,X2)`, `γ(d) -> ε`

 ##### CFG Binarization

 When a CFG is binarized all rules with a right hand side of length greater than